JospehAdetifa/osticket-prereqs/README.md

 </p>

 <h1>osTicket - Prerequisites and Installation</h1>
 In this tutorial I will outline the prerequisites and installation of the open-source help desk ticketing system osTicket.
 I will give both written instructions and a video demonstration.
-I find that happying both helps me learn better.<br />
+From my experience reading a tutorial then going to watch a video tutorial after really helps deepen my understanding of new concepts.
+Feel free to follow this tutorial in which ever way suits you best.
+The process of setting up a ticketing system can be a bit overwhelming and confusing the first time.
+Don't let this discourage you.
+After going through this process a couple of times over I'm sure you'll find it very rewarding just like I did.<br />

 <h2>Video Demonstration</h2>